splunk-terraform/terraform-provider-signalfx/website/docs/r/text_chart.html.markdown

 ---
 layout: "signalfx"
 page_title: "SignalFx: signalfx_resource"
-sidebar_current: "docs-signalfx-resource-text-note"
+sidebar_current: "docs-signalfx-resource-text-chart"
 description: |-
   Allows Terraform to create and manage SignalFx text notes
 ---

-# Resource: signalfx_text_note
+# Resource: signalfx_text_chart

 This special type of chart doesn’t display any metric data.
 Rather, it lets you place a text note on the dashboard.